 The employment outlook for sign language interpreters is promising.
-As the population grows, so will the number of deaf and hard-of-hearing people who need interpreters.
+As the population grows, so will the number of deaf and hearing-impaired people who need interpreters.
 Another factor in the predicted increase in employment opportunities is the effort many social service agencies, school systems, medical services and industries are making to provide interpreter services.